COVID-19 Visitation Guidelines

 - After exposure to someone diagnosed with COVID-19 without wearing appropriate personal protective equipment.

-Hackensack Meridian Health’s masking guidance may change based on COVID-19 prevalence within its counties.
-We will continue to monitor COVID-19 activity and determine masking guidance on a county by county basis.
+Hackensack Meridian Health’s masking guidance may change based on respiratory viral activity prevalence.
+We will continue to monitor respiratory viral activity and determine masking guidance by location.
 Click here for more information.
-If COVID-19 activity increases in a county, masking requirements may be reinstated for all Hackensack Meridian Health clinical areas (i.e. hospitals, long term care facilities, rehabilitation facilities, physician offices, Urgent Care Centers, Health visits and ambulatory care sites) within that county.
+If respiratory viral activity increases in a location, masking requirements may be reinstated for all Hackensack Meridian Health clinical areas within that location.

 It is recommended that you plan your hospital visit by calling in advance and listening for any visitation limitations or changes in masking guidance.
 We continue to limit or restrict visitation in high risk areas, in collaboration with the clinical team.
 The Office of Patient Experience is available to assist or you may email consumerservices@hmhn.org and note the name of the hospital visitation you are inquiring about.